 Students are dismissed from school with a written note or email from their parent or guardian.
-A phone call is not sufficient (except in an emergency).
 Likewise, students leaving school during the day for an appointment or early dismissal must be signed out in the office by a parent or guardian.